stytchauth/stytch-b2b-go-quickstart/README.md

 # Stytch: B2B Magic Links Example

-This repository contains a sample application demonstrating a B2B Magic Link and Google Auth flow using a Go backend.
+This repository contains a sample application demonstrating a B2B Magic Link and Google OAuth flow using a Go backend.

 ## Running Locally